Fundamental groups of aspherical manifolds and maps of non-zero degree: Fundamental groups of geometric manifolds in low dimensions (proof of Theorem )

 \subsection{Proof of Theorem \ref{thmE} in dimensions${\bf\leq 3}$}

 Dimension 1 gives already the first (trivial) example of a solvable group presentable by products but not IIPP, namely the infinite cyclic group, which is the fundamental group of $S^1$.
-In dimension 2, the only non-trivial solvable group is the fundamental group of $T^2$ which is the product $\Z\times\Z$.
+In dimension 2, the only non-trivial solvable fundamental group of an oriented manifold is the fundamental group of $T^2$ which is the product $\Z\times\Z$.
 The fundamental groups of higher genus surfaces are (non-elementary) hyperbolic and therefore not presentable by products as shown in~\cite{KotschickLoeh1}.

 We now deal with infinite fundamental groups of closed $3$-manifolds.
 First, using Epstein's factorization theorem for $3$-manifold groups~\cite{Epstein} and the fact that not virtually cyclic free products are not presentable by products~\cite{KotschickLoeh2}, we obtain that the fundamental group of a closed $3$-manifold is presentable by products if and only if it has virtually infinite center \cite[Theorem 8]{KotschickNeofytidis}.
 These two properties are moreover equivalent to $M$ being Seifert fibered (with infinite fundamental group), by the Seifert fiber space conjecture, which was independently proven by Gabai and by Casson-Jungreis.
 Recall that a closed $3$-manifold $M$ (possibly with finite fundamental group) is Seifert fibered if and only if it is virtually a circle bundle over a closed oriented surface, by the works of Seifert, Thurston and Scott; cf.~\cite{Thurstonbook,Scott:3-mfds}.
 Equivalently, $M$ carries one of the geometries $\widetilde{SL_2}$, $\mathbb{H}^2 \times \R$, $Nil^3$, $\R^3$, $S^2 \times \R$ or $S^3$.
 Thus, we have the following consequence of \cite[Theorem 8]{KotschickNeofytidis}: